SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 */

 //*Data Split:* \
-The dataset was divided into training, validation, and testing sets with a 70/15/15 split, using a random seed of 42 to ensure reproducibility The combination of all datasets, led to a total number of 2,870 images.
-We ensured that the splits were stratified to maintain the proportion of glaucoma and normal cases across all sets.
-Also 234 images had incomplete masks, e.g. missing optic cup or disc annotations which we filtered out to ensure the quality of the training data.
+The dataset was divided into training, validation, and testing sets with a 70/15/15 split, using a random seed of 42 to ensure reproducibility.
+The combination of all datasets, led to a total number of 2,870 images.
+The splits were stratified to maintain the proportion of glaucoma and normal cases across all subsets.
+Also, some images had incomplete masks, e.g. missing optic cup or disc annotations which we filtered out to ensure the quality of the training data.

 This resulted in the following distribution:
 - Total images before filtering: 2870